“Never doubt that a small group of concerned and committed citizens can change the world. Indeed, that’s the only thing that ever has.”Margaret Mead

 4. How do you want to finish your relief?

-Bernard Langlais liked the natural state of the materials that he used and he used little paint.
+Bernard Langlais liked the natural state of the materials he used, and he used little paint.
 In fact, he even factored in that some of the materials would change as they were exposed to the elements over time.
-Meghan made a very simple but sweet version of our bird KK and you can see how this project could be adapted for many age groups and skill levels.
+Meghan made a very simple but sweet version of our bird KK, and you can see how this project could be adapted for many age groups and skill levels.
 Working at the L.C.
 Bates Museum, I learned that the more the students were taught about a particular species, the more they enhanced their artwork.

 This lesson was created in partnership with Waterville Creates Art Kits for All program.

 Community connection: Winter Homes for Cats